 - Salad leaves or shredded cabbage to serve

-Cook the rice according to your rice cooker instructions or if you don't have one, follow the recipe url:3]here
+- Cook the rice according to your rice cooker instructions or if you don't have one, follow the recipe here.

-Place some of the rice in a bowl, then top with the salad leaves/cabbage and the sliced fried pork.
+- Place some of the rice in a bowl, and drizzle some of the miso sauce, then top with the salad leaves/cabbage and the sliced fried pork.